web-native/docs/chtml-d/v1/installation.md

 $ npm i --save @web-native-js/chtml
 ```

-\* CHTML is written in, and distributed as, standard JavaScript modules, and is imported with the `import` keyword.

-In each case below, we are importing the `ENV` object and assigning our environment's *window* object to it before initializing the module.
+The installed package is designed to be *initialized* with the *window* object of the current browser or server evironment.
+To do this, import the `ENV` object and assign the *window* object to it, then call the initializer.

 + **Initialize the Complete Suite**